Robbery vs Burglary

 For burglary, it is any act of unlawfully entering a premises with the intent to commit a crime.
 Opening an unlocked door to a home and stealing artwork from the wall would constitute burglary.
-Also, breaking into a empty house and stealing renovation supplies or builders tools would also satisfy requirements for a burglary.
+Also, breaking into an empty house and stealing renovation supplies or builder’s tools would also satisfy requirements for a burglary.

 Punishments for Robbery and Burglary